durka/named-block/README.md

 First, add "named-block" as a dependency in `Cargo.toml`.
 Then, add `#[macro_use] extern crate named_block;` at the top of your crate root.

 If you are on nightly Rust, you can enable the "nightly" Cargo feature and skip the second step.
 Otherwise, you need to add "static-cond" in `Cargo.toml` and `#[macro_use] extern crate static_cond;` as well.
+(Check this crate's `Cargo.toml` to see which version of "static-cond" to use.)

 How it works
 ============